Category Archives: 2015 Films

 Grade: B+

-Nina Simone, who died in 2003 at the age of seventy, was an iconic singer and pianist with a musical style all her own.
-As important as her soulful musical creativity, Simone was also a civil rights activist during the restless 1960s and was outspoken about black power and racial discrimination- leading to much controversy.
+Nina Simone, who died in 2003 at seventy, was an iconic singer and pianist with a musical style all her own.
+As important as her soulful musical creativity, Simone was also a civil rights activist during the restless 1960s and was outspoken about black power and racial discrimination.

-Executive produced by her daughter, Lisa Simone Kelly, who is interviewed throughout the documentary, the piece is standard fare, using a multitude of interviews and performances by Simone.
+Executive produced by her daughter, Lisa Simone Kelly, who is interviewed throughout the documentary, the piece is standard fare, using interviews and performances by Simone.

 We experience her upbringing in North Carolina, her acceptance into the prestigious Juilliard, her family’s reliance on her for money, and her years of struggle performing in dingy nightclubs.

-Simone is like no other and the documentary does not need to explain this point- her performances tell it all.
-Not one to phone in performance and arguably not really “performing” at all, Simone was as real as they come- immersing herself into her music – and often seeming to drift off into another reality.
+Simone is like no other and the documentary does not need to explain this.
+Her performances tell it all.
+Not one to phone in performance and arguably not really “performing” at all, Simone was as real as they come.
+She immersed herself into her music – and seemed to drift off into another reality.

 Shocking to me are claims of physical abuse vocalized by her daughter, but this is explained away as a result of her mental illness and not herself at times.
 Prescription drugs and diagnoses were not what they are now in those days.

-From a critical perspective, the documentary delivers what it is supposed to- an overview of this amazing talent- warts and all.
+From a critical perspective, the documentary delivers what it should, an overview of this amazing talent, warts and all.
 We see her from the child until retiree, and cannot help but pity her in a way because of her apparent mental illness, which caused her not always to be the charming celebrity we would want her to be.

-What Happened, Miss Simone? helped me to learn something fresh about an artist I was unfamiliar with and that is what a documentary should do.
+What Happened, Miss Simone?
+(2015) helped me learn something fresh about an artist I wasn’t familiar with.
+That is what a documentary should do.

 Oscar Nominations: Best Documentary-Feature